Mice Busters: Fifth Graders Take on the School Garden Crisis

 Our member page.

-Check out my blog post, “A Small Club Makes A Difference To The School Community,” to learn about the lessons I gained from my previous experience with student-led projects.
+Don’t forget to check out my blog post, “A Small Club Makes A Difference To The School Community,” to learn about the lessons I gained from my previous experience with student-led projects.

 Fundraiser presentation